phloreenm/MP3--CI-CoBC-FM/README.md

 ---

 # **Code refactoring**
-- In a future release of the project's code, I shall approach the object oriented paradigm to represent the database persistence in objects/classes.
-This way the necessary code will be less.+
+- In the forthcoming release, my aim to this project is to transition towards the **object-oriented** paradigm and implement relevant **design patterns** to elevate code quality.
+By doing so, it would promote an improved code readability, maintainability, reusability, and scalability.

 ---